 Control Room: Basic concepts and terminology

 Control Room is set up in a hierarchical way.
-At the top, we find the Organizations, under which Workspaces are created, that contain Processes, which use Steps from Robots.
+At the top, we find the Organizations, under which Workspaces are created, that contains Processes, which use Steps from Robots.
 Steps inside processes are then run by Runtime Environments.
 Processes in the same workspace have access to the same Vault.
 Steps in the same process can share information using the Work Item.

 Let's look at these concepts one by one:

 Organizations group and provide access control and administrative features to workspaces and users.
 Users belonging to the same organization can collaborate on creating and maintaining software robots in shared workspaces.
 Users can belong to more than one organization and can create organizations as needed.
 Billing happens at the organization level.
+The best practice is to use organizations to represent companies (e.g. your company where you work could be one organization in the Control Room) or clients if you are an RPA service provider.